lokxii/tsky/README.md

 ## Caveats

-As the feed gets longer and longer, updating feed will take more computational power as it uses `O(n)` algorithm to merge two new posts into old posts.
+As the feed gets longer and longer, updating feed will take more computational power as it uses `O(n)` algorithm to merge new posts into old posts.
 It is not recommeneded to open the client for too long.

 Obviously the code is not optimized anyways.